Linuxfabrik/lfops/roles/clamav/README.md

 `clamav:configure`

 * Manages the various ClamAV config files.
-* Triggers: clamav-clamonacc.service restart, clamd@scan.service restart.
+* Triggers: clamd and clamav-clamonacc.service restart.

+`clamav:test`

+* Runs the EICAR self-test that confirms ClamAV detects malware.
+Can be run on its own to verify a host.
+* Triggers: none.

 ## Optional Role Variables